-The Secondary Plan is applicable to those lands bounded by the north lot line of Lot 23, Concessions 7, 8 and 9, the Town boundary to the east, the south lot line of Lot 15, Concessions 7, 8 and 9 and a line running north/south approximately 1150 metres west of Highway 48 as shown on Schedule "E" to the Official Plan excluding lands described as Pt.
+The Secondary Plan is applicable to those lands bounded by the north lot line of Lot 23, Concession 7, 8 and 9, the Town boundary to the east, the south lot line of Lot 15, Concessions 7, 8, and 9 and a line running north/south approximately 1150 metres west of Highway 48, excluding lands described as Pt.
 Lt.
 17, Con.
 7, 33 Lobraico Lane.
-It is also applicable to lands immediately north and south of the Aurora Road west of the west boundary of Schedule "E" to McCowan Road, as shown on Schedule "A" to the Official Plan.
+It is also applicable to lands immediately north and south of the Aurora Road west of the main west boundary of Schedule "E" to McCowan Road.